izabelacloud/Tech-Blog/readme.md

-# Tech Blog (MVC)
+# Tech Blog

 ## Description

 The Tech Blog is a blog website where developers can publish their blog posts and comment on other developers’ posts as well.
-This application follows the MVP paradigm and it is using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This application follows the MVC paradigm and it is using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Table of Contents